-Revenue from sales of goods is recognised upon the transfer of significant risk and rewards of ownership of the goods to the customers, usually on delivery of goods.
+Revenue from sales of goods is recognised at a point in time upon the transfer of significant risk and rewards of ownership of the goods to the customers, usually on delivery of goods.

 Revenue is not recognised to the extent where there are significant uncertainties regarding recovery of the consideration due, associated costs or the possible return of goods.